 - Meet with site administrator.

-- Assure that year-end financial report and year-end audit take place so budget committee can begin to plan.
+- Assure that year-end financial report and year-end financial review take place so budget committee can begin to plan.

 Outgoing officers should give support and information when requested but remember that there is more than one way to do every job.
 Encourage those who follow to develop their own leadership style.
 The best reputation a PTA leader can have is to be known as a good mentor who taught their successor well and provided the preparation needed for continued success of the association.